 An Easter Scavenger Hunt is perfect for a family gathering or a large group gathering.
 This free printable comes with three different game boards.
 You can play an Easter Scavenger Hunt after the egg hunt, anytime on Easter or at an Easter party.

-Scavenger hunts are a great way to help kids burn off some of that pent up
+Scavenger hunts are a great way to help kids burn off some of that pent up energy.

 How to Plan a Scavenger Hunt for Kids

 - Find great scavenger hunt game boards, like ones below.

 - Check the scavenger hunt game cards to make sure all or most of the items are available in your game area.

 - Choose a safe location where children can wander and search for the items on their game cards.

 - You can place adults or teens at the perimeter of the game area to make sure children stay safely in the designated area.

 - Determine if you need to pair younger children with older children or adults for safety and to be able to play the game.

 - You can have kids play individually or in teams.